Takadenoshi/sse-presentation/presentation/sse.md

 Events can include an `id` field with any UTF-8 string as value.

-If the connection is interrupted, the last received ID is sent to the server (header `Last-Event-ID`)
+Connection interrupted?
+Reconnection header `Last-Event-ID` set to the last id received.

-This allows the server to resume from the client's last known message.
+This allows the server to resume gracefully.

 <hr />

 If this is the last event received in a stream that disconnects:
 ```
-id: data-0
+< id: data-0
-retry: 5000
+< retry: 5000
-data: Data Zero event\n\n
+< data: Data Zero event\n
 ```

-Then the connection timeout will be 5 seconds, and when reconnecting the `Last-Event-ID` header will be set to `data-0`:
+Then the connection timeout will be 5 seconds, and the `Last-Event-ID` header will be set to `data-0`.

 ```
 > GET /stream/notifications HTTP/1.1